kevintpeng/Learn-Something-Every-Day/Web-Dev-Rails/rbenv.md

   - Searches `PATH` for executable (like `rake`)
   - Finds rbenv shim named `rake` at the beginning of `PATH` (in shims directory)
   - Run the shim named `rake` which passes the command along to rbenv

+### Choosing the Ruby Version
+After shim is executed, rbenv determines which ruby version to use
+1. the `RBENV_VERSION` env variable, if set
+  - `rebenv shell` command lets you specify this
+2. the first `.ruby-version` file found by searching the directory of the script being run
+3. the first `.ruby-version` file found by searching the current working directory, then parent directories
+  - `rbenv local` to edit this
+4. The global `~/.rbenv/version`, defaulting to system ruby
+  - `rbenv global` to edit

+Ruby installations are found under `~/.rbenv/versions/1.8.7-p371` for example